StockSharp/AlgoTrading/API/2401-2500/2410_Wpr_Level_Cross/README.md

 ## Notes

 - Comments in code are provided in English.
-- Only the C# version is implemented; Python version is intentionally omitted.
+- Implementations are available in both C# and Python.